BSc PG Dip

 Engagement and Collaboration

-I have developed a very successful afterschool structured exercise programme (STEP START) for children aged 6-12 year olds at the Institute of Technology Carlow and in collaboration with some of the surrounding primary schools in the area.
+I have developed a very successful afterschool structured exercise programme (STEP START) for children aged 6-12 year olds at SETU Carlow and in collaboration with some of the surrounding primary schools in the area.
 The STEP START programme is an age appropriate strength based programme which focuses on fundamental skill acquisition with some elements of integrated neuromuscular training.
 The emphasis is on FUN and its successful rollout has been facilitated through the integration into the third year sports science paediatric strength and conditioning module.
 My goal is to extend the STEP START programme firstly on a county wide basis and pending further research on a national basis through the physical education module in primary schools in Ireland.